Every salesperson knows that the key to their success lies in the quality of leads they generate.

 Start by segmenting your list and identifying leads who are likely to be interested in what you’re offering.
 You want to focus on building relationships with ideal customers – those who are most likely to convert (and, more importantly, stay loyal after conversion).

-This is also where data enrichment tools come in handy; they can help you add pertinent information to your customer profiles, such as job title and company size.
+This is also where data enrichment tools come in handy; they can help you enrich your prospect list with pertinent information about your customer profiles, such as job title and company size.

 Test and Measure